ToolJet/ToolJet/docs/docs/setup/system-requirements.md

 ---
 id: system-requirements
-title: System Requirements
+title: System Requirements for Self-Hosting
 ---

-This page details the system requirements for setting up and running our software, including both Docker local setups and server deployments.
-Tailor your setup to match these requirements for optimal performance.
+This document covers all the system requirements for self-hosting ToolJet.

-## Docker Local Setup Requirements
+## Operating Systems

-#### Windows
+### Microsoft Windows

-For users setting up Docker locally on a Windows machine:
+ToolJet is developed for Linux-based operating systems.
+Please consider using a virtual machine or Windows Subsystem for Linux 2 (WSL2) to run ToolJet on windows.

-- **RAM**: Minimum of 16GB RAM is required.
+### Supported Linux distribution

-#### Mac
+[ToolJet images](https://hub.docker.com/r/tooljet/tooljet/tags) can run on any Linux machine with x86 architecture (64-bit).
+Ensure that your system meets the minimum requirements specified below before installing ToolJet.

-For Docker setups on Mac systems:
+## VM deployments:

-- **RAM**: It is recommended to have 16GB RAM.
+- **Operating System:** Ubuntu 22.04 or later

-## Server Requirements
+- **Processor Architecture:** x86 (arm64 is not supported)

-The basic requirements for server setups are as follows:
+- **RAM:** 2GB
-- **RAM**: Minimum of 2GB.
+- **CPU:** 1 vCPU
-- **CPU**: At least 1 CPU core.
+- **Storage:** At least 8GiB, but can increase according to your requirements.

-Adjustments can be made based on specific needs and the expected load on the server.
+## Orchestrated Deployments:

-## Bare-Metal Setup
+- When employing container orchestration frameworks like Kubernetes, it's imperative to ensure that your cluster hosts at least one node equipped with the above specifications for seamlessly executing ToolJet deployments.

-For those opting for a **[bare-metal setup](/docs/contributing-guide/setup/docker)** instead of Docker:
+Note: Adjustments can be made based on specific needs and the expected load on the server

-- **RAM**: 8GB RAM is sufficient for a bare-metal setup.
+## Database software:

-Please ensure your system meets these requirements before proceeding with the installation.
-Adjustments to the server specifications should be made considering the specific demands of your deployment scenario.
+- It is recommended that your PostgreSQL database is of version 13.x.